mbjd/arbint/README.md

 - Update `print_arbint` to reflect changes from c95dba8ed35300ee293227eb9bbfda841acff2e2
 - Adding a negative number should result in subtraction
 - Put all 'public' functions and typedefs in a single header
-- Fix segfault in `arbint_eq` when one of the structs is uninitialised
-	- So structs are always 'initialised', but may contain random gibberish.
-So my solution is to always call arbint_init on each arbint right after creation.
 - Implement basic math functions with `arbint` structs and 'normal' numbers
 	- Done: Add u32 to arbint, add arbint to arbint, multiply arbint by u32
 - Return error codes if something goes wrong instead of printing a message